 Through our daily minyanim, there are multiple opportunities each day to gather in virtual community and maintain a spiritual practice, while supporting those in our midst who are saying Kaddish.
 BJ offers Shaharit every morning and Arvit every evening, as well as our spiritual Shabbat services.

-BJ’s Morning Minyan meets in person on Mondays, Thursdays, and other special days with Torah reading, and always with access via Zoom.
-On all other days, minyanim are currently only available via Zoom.
+BJ’s Shaharit (Morning Minyan) meets in person on Mondays, Thursdays, and other special days with Torah reading, and always with access via Zoom.
+On all other days, Shaharit is currently only available via Zoom.

 Resources for Prayer at Home

-If you would like to follow along with our services from home, the Rabbinic Assembly has made Siddur Lev Shalem (Shabbat) and Siddur Sim Shalom (daily minyan) available for download as a PDF via this form.
-If you would prefer a physical copy, the siddurim are available for purchase via the Rabbinical Assembly website.
+If you would like to follow along with our services from home, Siddur Sim Shalom for Weekdays (which can be used for daily minyan) is available for purchase via the Rabbinical Assembly website.

 The Daily Spiritual Practice of Judaism

 Our tradition teaches the value of devoting time each day, both individually and as a community, in prayer and contemplation.
 Davening (the Jewish way of prayer) has for millennia been a central component of the lived Jewish experience.
 Every morning, Sunday through Friday, the BJ morning minyan meets to pray together, joining spiritually with Jews worldwide, and physically as an intimate community of BJ members.